 By PATTERN Product Development Team

 Throughout the last several decades, styles have evolved from afros to relaxers to naturally defined curls and so have the chemistries.
-The heavy use of mineral oil and petrolatum that was once found in many classic black hair products in the 1970’s-80’s was eventually replaced by silicones, silicone elastomers and polymer science chemistries.
+The heavy use of mineral oil and petrolatum that was once found in many classic black hair products in the 1970s-80s was eventually replaced by silicone ingredients, silicone elastomers and polymer science chemistries.

 We’ve all often heard that silicones are taboo in the natural hair community, but why?
-Let’s break down our understanding of silicones and learn the pros and cons of various categories used in hair care.
+Let’s break down our understanding of silicones and learn the pros and cons of various ingredient categories used to make hair product.

 What are Silicones?

-Silicones have evolved over the decades; some are safe, some are known for causing product buildup on hair and disrupting natural curl patterns, and many others are questionable.
-It’s important to consider the role of silicones in natural hair products and how they have evolved over the years from being the main ingredient in black hair products to make the hair appear silkier, to now where they can work as a marginal ingredient to achieve aesthetics and slip.
+Silicones have evolved over the decades; some are safe, some are known for causing silicone buildup on hair and disrupting natural curl patterns, and many others are just simply questionable.
+It’s important to consider the role of silicones in natural hair products and how they have evolved over the years from being the active ingredient in black hair type products to make the hair appear silkier, to now where they can work as a marginal ingredient to achieve aesthetics and slip.

 Today, there are thousands of types of silicones used in over 50% of all hair care products in the market in levels as low as 0.01% in shampoos and conditioners all the way up to 85% in your average anti-frizz hair serums.